-The DR-CAFTA goes a long way toward meeting U.S. business IPR protection needs and the USITC suggests that many industries will benefit from higher revenue if the new standards can be enforced.
-Even if laws are changed to conform to the DR-CAFTA commitments, however, enforcement issues will likely remain and technical assistance may be needed to help develop the necessary capabilities.54
+The CAFTA-DR goes a long way toward meeting U.S. business IPR protection needs and the USITC suggests that many industries will benefit from higher revenue if the new standards can be enforced.
+Even if laws are changed to conform to the CAFTA-DR commitments, however, enforcement issues will likely remain and technical assistance may be needed to help develop the necessary capabilities.55

 Pharmaceutical Data Protection.
 To bring a patented drug to market, a drug company must demonstrate through clinical trials that the drug is safe and effective.
 Under U.S. patent law, the data used to establish these claims are protected from use by generic manufacturers for five years from the time the drug is introduced in a country's market.
-Similar language was adopted in the IPR chapter of the DR-CAFTA.
-This issue became controversial in November 2004 when the Guatemala legislature changed its laws, adopting World Trade Organization (WTO) language that would have limited data protection to five years from the time a drug is brought to market in the first country (e.g. the United States), rather than from the presumably later time that it might be introduced in a second country (e.g. Guatemala).
+Similar language was adopted in the IPR chapter of the CAFTA-DR. This provision became controversial in November 2004 when the Guatemala legislature changed its laws, adopting World Trade Organization (WTO) language that would have limited data protection to five years from the time a drug is brought to market in the first country (e.g. the United States), rather than from the presumably later time that it might be introduced in a second country (e.g. Guatemala).

-The USTR insisted that this change was a breach of the DR-CAFTA commitments and threatened to delay implementing legislation until the law was changed.
-Guatemala chose to reverse the data protection law, to the disappointment of many who argued that the DR-CAFTA provisions could delay access to future generic drugs.
-Given that data protection and patent protection often run concurrently, however, it is debatable whether the introduction of future generic drugs would be further inhibited by this provision.

-An August 5, 2004 side agreement among all signatories further clarifies that data protection obligations under the DR-CAFTA do not affect a country's ability "to take measures [e.g. compulsory licensing for generic drugs] necessary to protect public health by promoting access to medicines for all," in particular those needed to combat epidemics such as HIV/AIDS, tuberculosis, and malaria, among others.
-Critics contend that the side agreement still does not provide an explicit exception to the data protection requirement for cases where compulsory licencing under the WTO rules is invoked, and others even challenge the entire WTO provision as inadequate.55
+The USTR argued that this change was a breach of the CAFTA-DR commitments and threatened to delay implementing legislation until the law was changed.
+Guatemala reversed the data protection law, to the disappointment of many who argued that the CAFTA-DR provisions could delay access to future generic drugs.
+Given that data protection and patent protection often run concurrently, however, it is debatable whether the introduction of future generic drugs will be further inhibited by this provision.
+An August 5, 2004 side agreement among all signatories further clarifies that "obligations" under Chapter 15 of the CAFTA-DR do not affect a country's ability "to take necessary measures [e.g. compulsory licensing for generic drugs] to protect public health by promoting access to medicines for all," in particular those needed to combat epidemics such as HIV/AIDS, tuberculosis, and malaria, among others.
+Critics, however, would have preferred that the side agreement include an explicit exception to the data protection requirement for cases where compulsory licencing under the WTO rules might be invoked.56